zhaobudaomingzi/ninja/doc/readme.md

           About ArkoseLabs solver platform [default: fcsrv] -k, --arkose-solver-key <ARKOSE_SOLVER_KEY>
-          About the solver client key by ArkoseLabs --arkose-solver-url <ARKOSE_SOLVER_URL>
+          About the solver client key by ArkoseLabs --arkose-solver-endpoint <ARKOSE_SOLVER_ENDPOINT>
-          About the solver client url by ArkoseLabs --arkose-solver-limit <ARKOSE_SOLVER_LIMIT>
+          About the solver client endpoint by ArkoseLabs --arkose-solver-limit <ARKOSE_SOLVER_LIMIT>
-          About the solver submit multiple image limit by ArkoseLabs [default: 1] -T, --tb-enable
+          About the solver submit multiple image limit by ArkoseLabs [default: 1] --arkose-solver-tguess-endpoint <ARKOSE_SOLVER_TGUESS_ENDPOINT>
+          About the solver tguess endpoint by ArkoseLabs -T, --tb-enable
           Enable token bucket flow limitation
       --tb-strategy <TB_STRATEGY>